-I really like the long-sleeved Fernie shirt from Arc’teryx as a versatile travel wardrobe item.
-It comes in two colors that I think are easy to pair with black travel pants, that can be dressed up with a scarf for evening, but also provides casual comfort during the day or on a hike.
+I really like the long-sleeved Blair Tunic from Woolx as a versatile travel wardrobe item, particularly in colder weather.
+It’s easy to pair with their black leggings, and it can be dressed up with a scarf for evening, but also provides casual comfort during the day or on a hike.

-The reason I like the long sleeves to much is that you can wear it with the sleeves down, for a dressier look, or for cold mornings and then you can roll up the sleeves during the day or to make it more casual.
+The reason I like the long sleeves so much is that you can wear it with the sleeves down, for a dressier look, or for cold mornings, and then you can roll up the sleeves during the day or to make it more casual.
 They do have a short-sleeve version as well.

 One of the most important things to look at in a travel dress is the material.
-For it to be really versatile, it needs to be a breathable, flexible material that preferrably has wicking properties.
-This Toad & Co dress delivers on material, plus it’s eco-friendly.
-It drapes well, is resistent to stretching out and has a nice feel to it.
+For it to be really versatile, it needs to be a breathable, flexible material that preferably has wicking properties.
+This Mountain Warehouse Santorini Wrap Dress delivers on material, plus it’s eco-friendly.

 Women’s Travel Capris

 There are so many things to like about these cropped pants.
 They are super lightweight and breezy, so they can hold up to really hot sticky weather in Europe in the summer.
 They also have a 50+ UPF rating, which is a huge added bonus.